nicholsons/comp0034-week10/activities/custom_errors.md

 {% endblock %}
 ```

-Add the templates above to the paralympic app templates folder.
+Add the templates above to the iris app templates folder.

 ## Define and register the error handlers on the app